loopandlearn/news/docs/edition/2026-03-03.md

 ## Apple Developer Agreement

-The [Apple Develop Agreement](https://developer.apple.com/account) was released on December 17 and must be signed by March 17.
+The [Apple Develop Agreement](https://developer.apple.com/account) must be signed by March 17.

-Caregivers: If your agreement isn’t signed, Apple Push Notifications won’t work—and those are required for remote commands.
+**Caregivers:** If your agreement isn’t signed, Apple Push Notifications won’t work—and those are required for remote commands.

 - - -